timgates42/namedlist/README.txt

     >>> assert p.x == 0
     >>> assert p.y == 100

-You can also specify a the per-field defaults with a mapping, instead of an interable.
+You can also specify the per-field defaults with a mapping, instead of an interable.
 Note that this is only useful with an ordered mapping, such as an OrderedDict::